Skip to main content

 Is Acesulfame Potassium safe?

-Acesulfame Potassium is currently rated "safe" based on FDA and EFSA data.
+Acesulfame Potassium is currently rated "caution" based on FDA and EFSA data.
 It is approved in the US and authorized in the EU.
 There are 3 FDA adverse event reports associated with this additive.

 Is Acesulfame Potassium banned in any country?